RightsandWrongsgit/ARMTEC/modules/mapinnodes.md

 <img src="../modules/images/mapinnode46.png"  width="400">

 Click on the ‘Provider’ tab to open up your options for where to source maps.
 Then you want to use the ‘- Select –‘ box.
 The list of options in that box may be very few until you install some; so don’t freak out.
 See the note above the active provider list about using Composer to install providers and a link to a “list of all available geocoder providers”.
-You wan to click that link to get your select box list populated.
+You want to click that link to get your select box list populated.
 But don’t be surprised that the link takes you to “Packagist” (a PHP provider source) rather than Drupal; because other systems also use maps.
 Remember that Composer is a PHP tool anyway, so it is straight forward to use it to install Packagist code modules.

 <img src="../modules/images/mapinnode47.png"  width="600">

 The Packagist list looks like this.
 And you can click on any provider to read more about their source and style.
-They also typically tell you if it is an API key requiring one and where to get your key.
+They also typically tell you if an API key is required and where to get your key.
 That will also lead you to know what, if any, charges might be involved.

 <img src="../modules/images/mapinnode48.png"  width="650">